Fresh or Frozen Broccoli in Casserole?

 4. Drain and Dry: Drain the broccoli and pat it dry with a kitchen towel.
 Removing excess moisture is important to prevent your casserole from becoming watery.

 Blanching is especially useful if your casserole has a shorter cooking time or if you want the broccoli to stay slightly crisp.
+Whether you choose fresh or frozen broccoli in casserole, taking these steps ensures your dish is perfectly cooked and full of vibrant flavor.

 Adjusting Cooking Time